 Mallorcas (Puerto Rican Ham and Egg Sandwiches)

-Fluffy, eggy, buttery, sweet, coiled like a snail's shell and generously dusted with powdered sugar, Pan de Mallorca is named for its land of origin, in Spain.
-This recipe first appeared in our December 2011 issue along with Kathleen Squires's story Daily Bread.
+Fluffy, eggy, buttery, sweet, coiled like a snail's shell and generously dusted with powdered sugar, Pan de Mallorca is named for its land of origin.

 - 16 tbsp. unsalted butter, melted, plus more for greasing the pan

 - 1 tsp. kosher salt

 - 18 slices deli ham

 - Make the rolls: Combine yeast and 1⁄4 cup water heated to 115° in a bowl; let sit until foamy, about 10 minutes.
 Stir in milk, 4 tbsp. butter, and egg yolks until smooth.
 Add flour, sugar, and salt; stir until dough forms.
 Transfer to a work surface; knead until smooth, about 8 minutes.
 Transfer to a greased bowl, cover with plastic wrap, and let sit until doubled in size, about 1 hour.